Online Data Migration from SQL Sources to FalkorDB

 - Nodes (labels, keys, property mappings)

-- Edges (relationship type, direction, and endpoint matching rules)
+- Edges (relationship type, direction, endpoint matching rules)

 Common concepts

-- Declarative mapping: you define mappings, and the loader handles extraction + load.
+- Declarative mapping: mappings define extraction + graph writes.

 - Idempotent writes: loaders use Cypher

-UNWIND+MERGEpatterns. - Incremental safety: watermarks advance only after successful writes.
+UNWIND+MERGE. - Incremental safety: watermarks move only after successful writes.

 Option A: Run a loader directly (CLI)